ochorocho/backuppc-manage/README.md

 # Install/update/remove BackupPC with ease

-Tested on Ubuntu 20.04.
-Should work on any Debian like OS
+Tested on Ubuntu 20.04 and CentOS 8.
+Should work on any Debian like OS.
+Stick to BackupPC's installer defaults if possible.

 ## Commands